fchavonet/live_coding-personal_website/README.md

 3. Modify the content to make it your own!

-You can also test the web application online by clicking [here](https://fchavonet.github.io/live_coding-personal_website/).
+You can also test the project online by clicking [here](https://fchavonet.github.io/live_coding-personal_website/).

 <table>
     <tr>